ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/annotation.md

 *Jie Li, PhD, University of California, Davis*

+The ASM Recording that accompanies this section can be found [here](https://video.ucdavis.edu/media/ASM_Li_Part3/1_b1jrnaas)

 ## Assess the completeness of the assembled genome
 The quality of the assembled genome directly affects the quality of the annotation process.
 In the previous session, we have assssed the completeness of the assembly by comparing the assembled genome size to the expected genome size.
 Here, we are going to assess the completeness of the assembly from the gene space point of view.
 BUSCO will be used for this purpose.
 The detailed tutorial could be found [here](https://ucdavis-bioinformatics-training.github.io/2020-Genome_Assembly_Workshop/busco/busco).
 Setting up the configuration file for running BUSCO requires the knowledge of the species that the assembly is for and the domain of species that the assembly should be checked against.
 Running busco under command line interface is by executing the following command: